 Years ago, our meditation teacher left the Lotus Lantern Buddhist Center in order to return to Canada.
 He laughed when we gathered in the meditation room and saw seven tape recorders laid out on the floor in front of him.
-In Canada he removed his monk’s robes and wrote his own book on meditation, which he talked about in “The Man Behind Spiritpower.”
-When I asked him about his monk’s name, he said, “Do Gong means ’empty way.’
+In Canada he removed his monk’s robes and wrote his own book on meditation, which he talked about in “The Man Behind Spiritpower.” (link) (link) When I asked him about his monk’s name, he said, “Do Gong means ’empty way.’
 My interpretation: a way that is empty includes all other ways.
 So I don’t have a personal path because my path/way is large enough to include all others.
 Lao Tzy says, ‘Everything comes from nothing.’ “

 Dogong Sunim’s story